-- Recognition of the customary and ordinary language and assumptions used in reports verse unusual terms, caveats, or unreasonable assumptions;
+- Recognition of the customary and ordinary language and assumptions used in reports versus unusual terms, caveats or unreasonable assumptions

 This is a steep learning curve, but obtaining full discovery increases the likelihood that actual problems with the application of a method at issue to the evidence in your case will be identified.
 Further, without full discovery, the defense cannot evaluate the need or fit for a subject matter expert.
 An essential part of a successful challenge is litigating discovery.
 Only then can problems be identified and litigation solutions developed.

-Weapons evidence consists of firearms (handguns / rifles / shotguns), ammunition (spent casings, fired projectiles, bullet fragments, and unfired bullets), gunshot residue (GSR) tests, and knives.
-The discipline of firearm/toolmark comparisons and related gunshot residue testing were created by law enforcement—not the scientific community.
-Like other methods developed to produce evidence for use in criminal prosecutions, the discipline relies heavily on an examiner’s subjective judgment that is formed using a methodology which lacks foundational reliability.
+Weapons evidence consists of firearms (handguns/rifles/shotguns), ammunition (spent casings, fired projectiles, bullet fragments, and unfired bullets), gunshot residue (GSR) tests, and knives.
+The discipline of firearm/toolmark comparisons and related gunshot residue testing was created by law enforcement – not the scientific community.
+Like other methods developed to produce evidence for use in criminal prosecutions, the discipline relies heavily on an examiner’s subjective judgment that is formed using a methodology that lacks foundational reliability.

 Drug evidence includes drugs (PCP, heroin, marijuana, cocaine, methamphetamine, and others), and drug paraphernalia (pipes, spoons, papers) found at a scene, on a person, or used in a transaction.
 The scientific community has demonstrated the validity of certain drug testing methods, such as gas chromatography/mass spectrometry (GC/MS) or thin-layer chromatography (TLC) when used in accordance with validated protocols.
 The existence of reliable protocols does not however, mean the protocols were actually followed by a law enforcement laboratory in real-world conditions (high throughput of samples, poor oversight/review, training, pressure from trial deadlines) to real-world evidence.
 Testing of residue and synthetics are particular areas of concern.